 I address this issue of primary care on a case by case basis with clients based on their healthcare needs and insurance coverage.
 Because so many insurance companies require you to have another provider type as a primary care provider or limit access to services or referrals, I recommend that most of my patients maintain a relationship with an insurance approved primary care provider.

-Dr. Kadakia generally does not treat minor children.
-If you are an existing patient and would like Dr. Kadakia to consult on your child’s healthcare for a specific issue, please schedule a complimentary consultation by phone.
+I generally do not treat minor children.
+If you are an existing patient and would like to consult on your child’s healthcare for a specific issue, please schedule a complimentary consultation by phone.

 Patients with complex problems are encouraged to schedule a complimentary consultation by phone or in person.
-This allows us to ensure that Dr. Kadakia is able to help with your complaints and that she and you mutually understand what role she will play in your care.
+This allows us to ensure that I am able to help with your complaints and that we mutually understand what role I will play in your care.
 Complex cases include multiple diagnoses, multiple medications or complex medical histories – if you think you are a complex case, you probably are!